fiftydinar/document-comparer/README.md

 - **pandoc**: Converts DOCX, ODT & EPUB documents to TXT
 - **curl**: checks the internet connection & downloads documents
 - **sed**: gets values from YML/YAML file & converts Cyrillic coded URL name to normal one.
-  It is tested that `sed` syntax in the script works with GNU, Busybox & BSD `sed`
+  It is tested that `sed` syntax in the program works with GNU, Busybox & BSD's `sed`
 - **xargs**: passes the `printf` argument for the URL operation above, as POSIX shell doesn't support the argument syntax.
 - **mv**: overwrites the old document TXT with the new one.